 Similar to supercardioid, hypercardioid microphones are typically reserved for specific drum microphones to isolate the sound source from external sources and reduce bleed from adjacent instruments.

-It is however common for many large-diaphragm condenser microphones to have a selectable hypercardioid pattern that makes use of two pressure-grade capsules that capture on both sides of the diaphragm.
+It is, however, common for many large-diaphragm condenser microphones to have a selectable hypercardioid pattern that makes use of two pressure-grade capsules that capture on both sides of the diaphragm.

 What are the benefits?